-Mrs Watson is the designated teacher for looked after children and previously looked after children.
+Mrs Watson is responsible for coordinating this use of funding and is also the designated teacher for looked-after children and previously looked-after children.

 Your child may be eligible for Free School Meals if you are in receipt of one or more of the following qualifying benefits:

 • Universal Credit (provided you have an annual net earned income below £7,400, as assessed by earnings from up to three of your most recent assessment periods)

 • Support under Part VI of the Immigration and Asylum Act 1999

 • The guaranteed element of state Pension Credit

 • Child Tax Credit (provided you're not also entitled to Working Tax Credit and have an annual gross income of no more £16,190)

 • Working Tax Credit run-on, paid for four weeks after you stop qualifying for Working Tax Credit